Molly Crabapple: Art projects

-In September 2011, Crabapple engaged in a week-long performance art piece, "Week in Hell".
+In September 2011, Crabapple engaged in a week-long performance art piece, Week in Hell.
 She locked herself inside a hotel room, covered the walls with paper, and spent the next five days filling the paper with illustrations.
 The project was funded on Kickstarter, garnering 745 backers and over $20,000.
-In pitching the work, she wrote, "I'm interested in what happens when an artist leaves their studio, their cliches, and their comfort zone and draws beyond the limits of their endurance."
+In pitching the work, she wrote: "I'm interested in what happens when an artist leaves their studio, their cliches, and their comfort zone and draws beyond the limits of their endurance."
 Every day of the endeavor was live-streamed to backers.
 During the week she was continuously visited by friends and fellow artists.
 A book documenting the project, Art of Molly Crabapple Volume 1: Week in Hell, was released in March 2012.

 In 2012, Crabapple raised $30,000 on Kickstarter for The Shell Game, a project involving the creation of ten paintings about the Great Recession.
 She met her goal in two days, ultimately raising $64,799.
 An exhibition was held at New York City's Smart Clothes Gallery in April 2013.
 The show sold out.
-Uzoamaka Maduka of The American Reader wrote that the paintings were reminiscent of political cartoons during the Gilded Age and the Tammany Hall period of American history, which depicted similar subjects, like "greed, corruption, and structural treason...around the American ideal, and how that ideal is both undone and constructed by these forces."
-Crabapple wrote in her memoir that she regards drawing as "exposure, confrontation, or reckoning.
-Every line a weapon."
+Uzoamaka Maduka of The American Reader wrote that the paintings were reminiscent of political cartoons during the Gilded Age and the Tammany Hall period of American history, which depicted similar subjects, like "greed, corruption, and structural treason [...] around the American ideal, and how that ideal is both undone and constructed by these forces."